srdoty/srdoty.github.io/pubs/errata.md

    [F. Marko, [arXiv:2307.15628](https://arxiv.org/abs/2307.15628)]
    for corrections.

+1. *Presenting generalized q-Schur algebras.* Represent.
+Theory.
+7, 196–-213 (2003).

+   In equations 8.1(b), the right hand side is missing a *q*-binimial coefficent.
+In equations 8.4(b), the right hand side is missing an ordinary binomial coefficient.
+(Thanks to Chris Bowman for reporting this.)

 1. (with Georgia Benkart)  *Derangements and tensor powers of adjoint modules for $\mathfrak{sl}_n$.* J. Algebraic Combin.
 16, 31--42 (2002).